Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 On December 23, 2006, Arnold Schwarzenegger tripped over his ski pole and broke his right femur while skiing in Sun Valley, Idaho, with his family.

-On December 30, 2006, Arnold Schwarzenegger was released from St. Johns Hospital and Health Center after undergoing surgery for his broken femur.
+On December 30, 2006, Arnold Schwarzenegger was released from St. Johns Hospital and Health Center after undergoing an operation for his broken femur.

 In 2006, Arnold Schwarzenegger was re-elected as governor of California with an increased vote share of 55.9 percent to serve a full term.

-In 2006, as governor, Arnold Schwarzenegger vetoed a bill that would have implemented a single-payer health care system in California.
+In 2006, Arnold Schwarzenegger, as Governor of California, vetoed a bill that would have implemented a single-payer health care system in California.

 2007: Veto of Same-Sex Marriage Bill

-In 2007, as governor, Arnold Schwarzenegger vetoed bills that would have legalized same-sex marriage in California.
+In 2007, Arnold Schwarzenegger, as Governor of California, vetoed another bill that would have legalized same-sex marriage in California.

 2008: Baena filed for divorce

-In 2008, Mildred Patricia "Patty" Baena filed for divorce from her husband, Rogelio, a few months after Joseph's birth.
+In 2008, Mildred Patricia Baena filed for divorce from her husband, Rogelio.
+Baena had a son with Arnold Schwarzenegger, and Rogelio questioned the paternity of the child.

 On February 12, 2010, Arnold Schwarzenegger participated in the Vancouver Olympic Torch relay, handing off the flame to Sebastian Coe.